De La Salle College, Jersey: History

-Though there is no longer a Brothers’ Community in Jersey, the school retains close links with the Brothers who are Trustees of the College.
+Though there is no longer a Brothers’ Community in Jersey, the school retains links with the Brothers who are Trustees of the College.

 Lasallian Voices

 Lasallian Voices is the termly publication of De La Salle College, Jersey.
 Students can send in stories, poems and other work to be published in the next edition.
-The most-recent edition was published in the Summer of 2010.
 However, only the first and second editions have been published online.